diegormsouza/jpss/README.md

 # 🛰️ JPSS Scripts and Tools 🌎
-Scripts and utilities to access, process and visualize NOAA's Joint Polar Satellite System (JPSS) data
+Scripts and utilities to access, process and visualize data from NOAA's Joint Polar Satellite System (JPSS).